arta/react-manually/README.md

 Write a component class `App.js`

 Stub out HTMLWebpackPlugin configuration - require its constructor function, create an instance of it, to host the plugin's configuration object.
+Configure the plugin.